-Additionally, at the start of each academic year, a multi-agency planning meeting is held between the SEN Coordinator (SENDCo), a local authority specialist teacher (STT) and the locality educational psychologist (EP) to discuss any children that display learning, social or physical behaviours that are additional or different to their peer group.
+Additionally, during the academic year, a multi-agency planning meeting is held between the SEN Coordinator (SENDCo) and a local authority specialist teacher (STT) to discuss any children that display learning, social or physical behaviours that are additional or different to their peer group.
 This enables specialist advice to be offered from the outset so that teaching can also cater for the needs of all individuals.
 Please note that our school will always ask permission of the parents to talk about a child with another agency.